Mahe Travel Information

 Charges for most services include a service charge of between five and 10 percent, therefore tipping is not obligatory.
 If service has been exceptional, a small tip on top of this is warmly welcomed.

 Safety is not generally an issue in the Seychelles; violent crime is unlikely and most visits are trouble-free.
 There have been some incidents of theft and assault, but these are targeted mainly at residents.
 Visitors should be vigilant, particularly after dark in Victoria and in isolated areas.
 Avoid taking valuables to the beach, where they could be pilfered by petty thieves.
 Women should avoid walking alone on isolated beaches.

 The international dialling code for Seychelles is +248.
 The outgoing code is 00 followed by the relevant country code (e.g. 0044 for the United Kingdom).
-Direct lines to most countries are available at most hotels.
-There is excellent GSM 900/1800 coverage for mobile telephones, and most hotels offer a postal service, email and Internet connection.
-There are Internet cafes in Victoria.
+Direct lines to most countries are available at major hotels.
+There is excellent GSM 900/1800 coverage for mobile telephones, and most hotels offer a postal service, email and internet connection.
+There are internet cafes in Victoria.

 Become our Mahe Travel Expert

 We are looking for contributors for our Mahe travel guide.
 If you are a local, a regular traveller to Mahe or a travel professional with time to contribute and answer occasional forum questions, please contact us.